co-facilitated with Kati Fernandez Lambert of Coyote Fire Illustration

 Our Illness Policy

-Because we will be spending more time indoors during this session, we are asking that participants stay home if they are not feeling well.
+We are asking that participants stay home if they are not feeling well.
 Please use your best judgement if someone in your home is ill, even if you don't have symptoms.
 You will be offered a full refund up until the workshop if you are not able to attend due to illness.

 Thank you for your care and consideration!